bourrich90/Bike_project/README.md

 # Bike_project
-this repository is dedeicated for Bike project develloped within Datascientist.com training
+this repository is dedicated for Bike project developed within Datascientist.com